NicolasCroft/PolypPal/README.md

 ## Use Cases

+Was used to measure coral recruits in this study, which is not yet published: example_study.pdf

 PolypPal excels at comparing objects between two images taken at different times:

 - **Marine Biology**: Coral polyp recruitment, growth rates, mortality tracking